cosmos-lab/ornjs-core/README.md

 ```

-For more templates and JS Class examples please visit https://orientedjs.com/
+For more templates and JS Class examples please visit https://ornjs.com/

-## Benefit of OrientedJS
+## Benefit of OrnJS

 - Gives you more control over your UI architecture.